Thophile/Deskapp/README.md

 DeskApp use your local AppData folder to store some of your preferences but data are mainly stored in a distant database.
 You will need to create an account to store and retrieve your data.
-Your transmissions are authenticated using JSON Web Token (JWT) and your passwords are securely stored using a strong one hasing algorithm.
+Your transmissions are authenticated using JSON Web Token (JWT) and your passwords are securely stored using a strong hashing algorithm.
 We also use the https protocol to communicate in order to secure the data you send to us.

 Can I help improve DeskApp ?